Posted in: How To, Lifestyle

 Your first memory of setting the table was probably as a child — parents or grandparents bringing out the good china for whatever esteemed guests they’d invited over (usually just more family members who, honestly, probably couldn’t tell the difference).
 Maybe some themed placemats for events — I’ll admit it, my parents still have special Christmas placements and yes, they still bring a childish thrill.

-It’s safe to say that in recent years, tablescaping has seen a resurgence — something the Guardian calls “a decorative arrangement of ornaments or other objects on a tabletop.”
+It’s safe to say that in recent years, tablescaping has seen a resurgence — something the Cambridge Dictionary calls “the arrangement of items on a table that produces an attractive and decorative effect.”
 Whether it's the rise of TikTok home cooks and trends like monthly dinner clubs, or the popularity of TV shows like The Bear bringing food hype into the spotlight, cooking and dining is having a moment right now.

 With the new wave of culinary appreciation comes new attitudes — dining is becoming less formal and more communal, tablescapes included.
 We're seeing more relaxed approaches to table settings, less focused on being pristine and more focused on creating a space that feels warm and inviting.
 It’s all about summer tablescape ideas — casual yet cool, more focused on celebrating time with friends and family (and of course, delicious food), than the perfect napkin origami.